Employment problems affect people’s livelihoods and reputation. This can lead to huge amounts of stress to you and your family.

 - Disadvantage and unfair treatment

-- Unfair contract hours
+- Unfair contract hours or conditions

 Employment Law Changes

 Employment Law in New Zealand is currently undergoing change.
 The latest changes to the Employment Relations Act 2000 focus on establishing minimum employment standards and increasing sanctions.

 Employees should be aware of key changes to Paid Parental Leave, the minimum wage, reporting and time recording and the removal of “zero hour” contracts.
 So, if you are employed and do not have an employment contract, or you think your employer has not updated your employment contract we can help negotiate this process.

 We can also provide advice if COVID-19 has impacted your employment contract.
 Read more here.

 Contact us for a confidential consultation about your employment rights.